rvss-australia/RVSS_Need4Speed/instructions/Task.md

 - City's Safest Driver: You didn't get any penalties!
 Your robot is the city's safest driver. **-5 seconds** will be removed from your time.

 ## You will be provided with:
-A range of sample track tiles, a stick-on stop sign, a robot, this repository, and occasional guidance from Tobi, Dimity and Jack (the workshop organisers).
+A range of sample track tiles, a stick-on stop sign, a robot, this repository, and occasional guidance from Tobi, Scarlett, Nicolas, Therese and the other workshop organisers.
 The rest is up to you!

 ## On the Day
 The order will be randomly chosen and shared here on the evening before the challenge.